 It should be noted that under EPA's current regulations, GHG emissions and CAFE compliance testing for gasoline vehicles is conducted using a defined fuel that does not include any amount of ethanol.
-25 If the certification test fuel is changed to some ethanol-based fuel through a future rulemaking, EPA would be required under EPCA to address the need for a test procedure adjustment to preserve the level of stringency of the CAFE standards.
-26 EPA is committed to doing so in a timely manner to ensure that any change in certification fuel will not affect the stringency of future GHG emission standards.
+If the certification test fuel is changed to some ethanol-based fuel through a future rulemaking, EPA would be required under EPCA to address the need for a test procedure adjustment to preserve the level of stringency of the CAFE standards.
+EPA is committed to doing so in a timely manner to ensure that any change in certification fuel will not affect the stringency of future GHG emission standards.

 The discussion indicates EPA will evaluate changes to certification fuel in Tier 3, and if there are changes made to this certification fuel, that EPA would be required under EPCA to preserve the stringency of the GHG standards.
-Thus, EPA acknowledges that certification fuel has an effect on GHG emissions, and therefore also acknowledges that vehicles and fuels operate as a system, not only for the critieria pollutants like PM and NOx, but also GHGs.
-And yet, EPA did not evaluate changes in fuel for the GHG rule.
-Growth Energy believes that because vehicles and fuels are obviously inseparable when it comes to both criteria pollutants and GHG emissions, that the Agencies should have evaluated both changes to vehicles and fuels for the GHG rule.
+Thus, EPA acknowledges that certification fuel has an effect on GHG emissions, and therefore also acknowledges that from the EPA test procedures in place as of 1975, or procedures that give comparable results.
+49 USC 32904(c).

-25 See 40 CFR 86.113-94(a).
+&lt;sup>25 See 40 CFR 86.113-94(a).